Beginners Guide to Peace - Dead Ends

 Sometimes, and perhaps inevitably, many cultures reach a dead end.
 The old ways of doing things, perhaps somewhat functional in more primitive times, are no longer the best way forward.
 This can be the result of advances in technology, communication, travel, or moral development.
 War, slavery and human sacrifice are all examples of cultural dead ends.
 Each of these practices has existed for millennia at various places around the globe and all are ultimately destructive to the cultures where they are practiced.
 They can also be extremely dangerous and even deadly to the societies that surround them.

 Arising out of conditions that have long since disappeared, ancient cultural relics such as war and slavery can ultimately be fatal to societies in modern situations.
-Like malfunctioning genes in an organism that causes its body to destroy itself, as in autoimmune diseases, or causes cells to grow out of control, like a cancerous tumor, certain cultural elements need to be revised or eliminated before society itself is destroyed.
+Like malfunctioning genes in an organism that causes the body to destroy itself, as in autoimmune diseases, or causes cells to grow out of control, like a cancerous tumor, certain cultural elements need to be revised or eliminated before society itself is destroyed.

 War is a particularly persistent and dangerous historical artifact.
 While most cultures have managed to throw off their attachment to slavery and human sacrifice, many still cling tenaciously to the practice of war.